Chapter 48

 *

-By Thursday the 23rd Vicki was simultaneously studying “Imperialism and the Great War” for World History with All Quiet on the Western Front for English, which was a blessed overlap timewise.
+By Thursday the 23rd Vicki was simultaneously studying “Imperialism and the Great War” for World History and All Quiet on the Western Front for English, which was a blessed overlap timewise.
 Robin Neapolitan had begun to tutor her and Isabel on algebraic relationships with polygons, which were almost as bogglesome as how to keep Robin from throttling Is.
 The Stage Crew had made some progress fabricating showgirl headdresses for dancers, drifters, and gaudy Loveland paraders.
 Jenna’s Zayde Leyva had finally been discharged from Mount Sinai (mazel tov!) after overcoming post-CABG complications—

 —and at 5:15 p.m.
 Vicki found Fran Loderhauser huddled outside the VTHS auditorium’s rear exit, all ashiver within a vintage burnt-orange maxicoat.